dadesso17/LS-RJF/README.md

 # LS-RJF
- LS-RJF: A Residual--Jacobian Framework for the Lippmann--Schwinger Equation
+ LS-RJF: A Residual--Jacobian Framework for the Lippmann--Schwinger Equation Application to  direct Thermal Homogenization of Composites